jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-06-03-kotlin-getting-started-kafka-streams/index.md

   - Docker
   - Kpow
   - Factor House Local
-authors:
-  - JaehyeonKim
-images: []
 description: Kafka Streams in Kotlin aggregates Avro order events into tumbling window supplier statistics and handles late records with a custom extractor.
 ---

-In this post, we shift our focus from basic Kafka clients to real-time stream processing with **Kafka Streams**.
-We'll explore a Kotlin application designed to analyze a continuous stream of Avro-formatted order events, calculate supplier statistics in tumbling windows, and intelligently handle late-arriving data.
-This example demonstrates the power of Kafka Streams for building lightweight, yet robust, stream processing applications directly within your Kafka ecosystem, leveraging event-time processing and custom logic.
+A Kotlin application analyses a continuous stream of Avro-formatted order events, calculates supplier statistics in tumbling windows, and handles late-arriving data.
+This post shifts our focus from basic Kafka clients to real-time stream processing with **Kafka Streams**.
+The example demonstrates the power of Kafka Streams for building lightweight, yet robust, stream processing applications directly within your Kafka ecosystem, using event-time processing and custom logic.

 <!--more-->